blessokeke/Investment-and-Trading-Capstone-Project/README.md

 First of all, I did some exploratory analysis and visualization of the data to understand the data better.
 Some of the statistics that I investigated includes: cummulative returns, rolling means, Bollinger bands and daily returns which helped me to understand the volatility (risky) of stock prices.
 In the modelling section, I predicted Adjusted close value of Microsoft and Google stocks using three different models and compared their performance to each other.

 ## Installations
-The following libaries are needed to successfully run this project.
+The following libraries are needed to successfully run this project.
 First of all you will need to install `yfinance` using `pip install yfinance`.
 I used python 3 for this project and other packages installed are:

   1. statsmodels